futurisiko/chatGPT_Powershell_Client/README.md

 -maxtokens <NUMBER>: the maximum number of tokens to generate in completion.
      If not specified default value is 4000.
-     1000 tokens = 750 words.
      Your prompt + max_tokens can't exceed the context lenght of the model.
-     Normal models have a context lenght of 2048.
-New ones accept up to 4096.

 -help: print this help.
 ```